lambros1234/DeQueue/README.md

 ## To run this project install

 1. Make sure you have installed the maven command by typing `mvn -v`.
-If you do not have installed it you can install it by typing `sudo apt install maven`
+If you do not have installed it You can download Apache Maven from the official Apache Maven website. https://maven.apache.org/download.cgi

 2. `mvn package` in the directory where the pom.xml file is located